Sable/matmachjs/spec/memory_representation.md

 ![alt text][logo]

 The following is the homogeneous array in memory representation, each of the box represents a 32 bit number except for the Type Attribute which is 64bits.
 Although I will not support complex numbers, I will leave the space as is in case of future work done in this area.
+The only point of discussion here was how to handle complex arrays, however with complex arrays both the real and imaginary byte size is the same.

+The metadata will also be allocated at a different place in memory.
 ![array memory][array_memory]

 [logo]: ./images/type_attri.png "Type Attribute"